 Trusting a gut feeling sounds contradictory to the above, but it’s really not.
 The point is not to put feelings over logic, but to listen to what your feelings tell you—particularly about company people you meet and their words in press releases.

-“People” is the first of Doug Casey’s famous Eight Ps of Resource Stock Evaluation, and if a CEO comes across like a used-car salesman, that is telling you something.
+“People” is the first of Doug Casey’s famous Nine Ps of Resource Stock Evaluation, and if a CEO comes across like a used-car salesman, that is telling you something.
 If a press release omits critical numbers or seems to be gilding the lily, that, too, tells you something.

-The more experience you accumulate in whatever sector you focus on, the more acute your intuitive “radar” becomes: listen to it.
+The more experience you accumulate in whatever sector you focus on, the more acute your intuitive “radar” becomes.
+Listen to it.
 There’s nothing more frustrating than to take a chance on a story that looked good on paper but that your gut was warning you about, and then the investment disappoints.
 Kicking yourself is bad for your knees.

 Secret #5: Assume Bulshytt.